Brendan Behan: IRA activities

 Behan became a member of Fianna Éireann, the boy scout group of the Anti-Treaty IRA.
 He published his first poems and prose in the organisation's magazine, Fianna: the Voice of Young Ireland.
-In 1931 he also became the youngest contributor to be published in The Irish Press with his poem Reply of Young Boy to Pro-English verses.
+In 1931 he also became the youngest contributor to be published in The Irish Press with his poem "Reply of Young Boy to Pro-English verses".

 At 16, Behan joined the IRA and embarked on an unauthorised solo mission to England to set off a bomb at Cammell Laird shipyard.
 He was arrested while in possession of explosives.
 British prosecutors tried to persuade him to testify against his IRA superiors and offered in return to relocate him under a new name to Canada or another distant part of the British Commonwealth.

 Refusing to be turned, the 16-year-old Behan was sentenced to three years in a borstal (Hollesley Bay, once under the care of Cyril Joyce) and did not return to Ireland until 1941.
 He wrote about the experience in the memoir Borstal Boy.

-In 1942, during the wartime state of emergency declared by Irish Taoiseach Éamon de Valera, Behan was arrested by the Garda Síochána following a protest of the execution of IRA man George Plant Later that same year Behan was arrested at another commemoration - which the IRA had planned to take place during a Dublin commemoration ceremony for Theobald Wolfe Tone.
-When the group of IRA men were confronted by the police one member pointed his revolver at them but did not fire.
-Behan urged him to "use it use it", when no shot was fired Behan shouted: "Give it to me and I will shoot the bastards".
+In 1942, during the wartime state of emergency declared by Irish Taoiseach Éamon de Valera, Behan was arrested by the Garda Síochána following a protest against the execution of IRA man George Plant Later that same year Behan was arrested at another commemoration, which the IRA had planned to take place during a Dublin commemoration ceremony for Theobald Wolfe Tone.
+When the group of IRA men were confronted by the police, one member pointed his revolver at them but did not fire.
+Behan urged him to "use it, use it"; when no shot was fired, Behan shouted: "Give it to me and I will shoot the bastards".
 When Behan received the gun he fired two shots at police and escaped the scene but was later arrested (10 April 1942).
-He was put on trial for conspiracy to murder and the attempted murder of two Garda detectives, Behan was found guilty and sentenced to 14 years imprisonment.
+He was put on trial for conspiracy to murder and the attempted murder of two Garda detectives, Behan was found guilty and sentenced to 14 years' imprisonment.

-He was first incarcerated in Mountjoy Prison in Dublin where he sketched out his play The Quare Fellow, based on a fellow prisoner.
-In June 1944 Behan was interned both with other IRA men and with Allied and German airmen at the Curragh Camp in County Kildare.
+He was first incarcerated in Mountjoy Prison in Dublin, where he sketched out his play The Quare Fellow, based on a fellow prisoner.
+In June 1944, Behan was interned both with other IRA men and with Allied and German airmen at the Curragh Camp in County Kildare.
 He later related his experiences there in his memoir Confessions of an Irish Rebel.
 Released under a general amnesty for IRA prisoners and internees in 1946, Behan's active IRA career was largely over by the age of 23.
-Aside from a short prison sentence in 1947 for trying to break an imprisoned IRA man out of prison in Manchester, Behan effectively left the organisation but remained friends with the IRAs long term Chief of Staff Cathal Goulding.
+Aside from a short prison sentence in 1947 for trying to break an imprisoned IRA man out of prison in Manchester, Behan effectively left the organisation but remained friends with the IRA's long-term Chief of Staff Cathal Goulding.